Pheraby Hopper

 Brief Life History of Pheraby

-Pheraby Hopper was born in 1804, in Georgia, United States as the daughter of George H Hopper Jr and Elizabeth.
-She married John A Ratliff on 3 August 1820, in Jefferson, Alabama, United States.
+When Pheraby Hopper was born in 1804, in Georgia, United States, her father, George H Hopper Jr, was 58 and her mother, Hannah, was 49.
+She married John Alexander Ratliff on 3 August 1820, in Jefferson, Alabama, United States.
 They were the parents of at least 7 sons and 6 daughters.
 She died in 1850, in Blount, Alabama, United States, at the age of 46.

 Photos and Memories (0)